 - Is nationally accredited by Congressional mandate.

-If your business is located outside the SBDC at UCF area, please check with the Florida SBDC Network for the SBDC nearest you.
-If you are outside the state of Florida, you may visit the SBA/SBDC Partnership site to find your nearest SBDC.
+If your business is located outside the FSBDC at UCF area, please check with the Florida SBDC Network for the FSBDC nearest you.
+If you are outside the state of Florida, you may visit the SBA/SBDC Partnership site to find your nearest FSBDC.